 The Official Ruling: “Ice packs, freezer packs, gel packs, and other accessories may be presented at the screening checkpoint in a frozen or partially frozen state.
 These items do not have to accompany medication or liquids to be considered medically necessary.
 All items, including supplies associated with medically necessary liquids such as IV bags, pumps, and syringes must be screened before they will be permitted into the secure area of the airport.” -TSA

-It takes time to prep your medication, count out the necessary supplies PICC line, deciding which PICCPerfect PICC Line Covers to pack and organize everything in your medical carry-on.
-If you make a chart of the amount of supplies that you will need for each day it will make packing a lot easier and you will be sure not to forget anything.
+It takes time to prep your medication, count out the necessary supplies PICC line, deciding which PICCPerfect® PICC Line Covers to pack and organize everything in your medical carry-on.
+Making a chart with the supplies you will need for each day will make packing much easier, and ensures that you will not forget anything!
 If you need tips on how to keep track of your medications, check out this post!

 |Day||Saline||Heparin||IV Bag||Alcohol Prep Pad|